johnspackman/sqlexplorer/README.md

 ## Code changes

-This version of SQL Explorer has been migrated from [Sourceforge](https://sourceforge.net/projects/eclipsesql/) in October 2018; as well as fixng a few bugs, the code has been refactored to simplify development and deployment - where previously each database driver was implemented in a separate plugin and the plugins were combined for deployment via a feature, these have been removed and the drivers integrated into the one plugin.
+This version of SQL Explorer has been migrated from [Sourceforge](https://sourceforge.net/projects/eclipsesql/) in October 2018; as well as fixing a few bugs, the code has been refactored to simplify development and deployment - where previously each database driver was implemented in a separate plugin and the plugins were combined for deployment via a feature, these have been removed and the drivers integrated into the one plugin.